-Ciara Gets Down To Whitney Houston And Her Baby Bump Moves Are Awesome [VIDEO]
+Ciara Gets Down To Whitney Houston And Her Baby Bump Moves Are Awesome [Video]

 A video posted by Ciara (@ciara) on

-Ciara made headlines earlier this week when she showed up on the red carpet of the 2017 MAKERS Conference sporting no make up and wet hair.
-The normally fashion conscious singer seemed to be taking a play out of Alycia Keys’ playbook.
+Ciara made headlines earlier this week when she showed up on the red carpet of the 2017 MAKERS Conference sporting no makeup and wet hair.
+The normally fashion-conscious singer seemed to be taking a play out of Alicia Keys’ playbook.
 Like Keys, Ciara went against the grain of stereotypical convention in which women are expected to be completely dolled up for events.
-Her husband, Seattle Seahawks quarterback Russell Wilson, seemed not to notice Ciara’s lack of make up or hair product, focusing instead on her natural beauty when he posted an Instagram photo of her from the conference.
+Her husband, Seattle Seahawks quarterback Russell Wilson, seemed not to notice Ciara’s lack of makeup or hair product, focusing instead on her natural beauty when he posted an Instagram photo of her from the conference.

 A photo posted by Russell Wilson (@dangerusswilson) on

-Ciara and Russell Wilson married in July and within three months, the couple who had been celibate while dating, announced Ciara was pregnant with their first child together, also via Instagram.
+Ciara and Russell Wilson married in July and within three months, the couple, who had been celibate while dating, announced Ciara was pregnant with their first child together, also via Instagram.

 On this special Birthday I received an abundance of love from friends and family.. and I'm excited to Finally share one of the Greatest Gifts of All that God could give… ????????????????????☺️❤️